Streeam/Purchase_Request/README.md

              POST approve a request from an employee The manager or the admin approves the users request.
 The manager can only approve employees that apply to join his company.
                   Check to see if the employee is already taken by another company.
-                  TODO Find out if user has requested to join this company in the last 14 days The user is given the ROLE_EMPLOYEE and it is added to the company.
+                  Find out if user has requested to join this company in the last 14 days The user is given the ROLE_EMPLOYEE and it is added to the company.
-                  TODO Sends a email and a notification to the user to inform him that his request has been approved.
+                  Sends a email and a notification to the user to inform him that his request has been approved.
-                  TODO Send notification to all employees from that compnay (exept the manager) to inform them the new employee is going to be joining in.
+                  Send notification to all employees from that compnay (exept the manager) to inform them the new employee is going to be joining in.
-                  TODO NEEDS TESTING
                   TODO FRONTEND
          9. api/companies/{companyId}/reject-employee/{employeeId}
              POST reject a request from an employee